akka/akka/akka-docs/src/main/paradox/typed/fsm.md

 Java
 :  @@snip [FSMSocTest.java](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/FSMDocTest.java) { #storing-state }

-Each state becomes a distinct behavior and after processing a message the next state in the form of a `Behavior` is returned.
+Each state becomes a distinct behavior and after processing a message the next state in the form of a @apidoc[typed.Behavior] is returned.

 Scala